deondrae4088/project-2-team-6/README.md

     * Top 5 California Metro Areas with the highest ROI and best potential for a solid investment
       * Merced, CA - ROI @ 1 year - 6%
       * Modesto, CA - ROI @ 1 year - 5%
-      * Santa Cruz, CA - ROI @ 1 year - 4%
-      * Sacramento, CA - ROI @ 1 year - 4%
       * Bakersfield, CA - ROI @ 1 year - 4%
+      * Oxnard, CA - ROI @ 1 year - 4%
+      * Valejo, CA - ROI @ 1 year - 3%
     * Features to consider-
         * House age
         * Exterior Quality
         * Garage Size
         * Living space size
         * Kitchen quality
+    * Interest Rate Prediction
+      * Increase in interest rates into Q1 2025
   * Conclusion
     * The prediction percentages come from models trained on five years of data to predict two years ahead.
 We plan to use ten years of training data to predict just one year ahead.
 This suggests that our future predictions will likely be even more accurate than those in this validation test.
 By leveraging a larger dataset, we aim to enhance the reliability and precision of our investment recommendations.